Limit formulas for the normalized fundamental matrix of the northwest-corner truncation of Markov chains: Matrix-infinite-product-form solutions of block-Hessenberg Markov chains: Matrix-infinite-product-form solutions for block-Hessenberg Markov chains

-To the best of our knowledge, there are no previous studies on computing the stationary distribution vector of the lower block-Hessenberg Markov chain, except for Baumann and Sandmann's work \cite{Baum12}.
-They proposed an algorithm for a special case of lower block-Hessenberg Markov chains, which is referred to as the {\it level-dependent quasi-birth-and-death process (LD-QBD) with catastrophes} therein.
-Their algorithm is very similar to the ones for ordinary LD-QBDs in \cite{Baum10,Phun10-QTNA} and thus requires the maximum $N \in \bbN$ of levels involved in computing.
-When $N$ is given, Baumann and Sandmann's algorithm~\cite{Baum12} generates $N$ inverse matrices by the backward recursion (\ref{recursion-R^{(k)}}) and computes the system of linear equations for $\vc{\pi}_0$.
+To the best of our knowledge, there are no previous studies on computing the stationary distribution vector of the lower BHMC, except for Baumann and Sandmann's work \cite{Baum12-COR}.
+They proposed an algorithm for a special case of lower BHMCs, which is referred to as the {\it level-dependent quasi-birth-and-death process (LD-QBD) with catastrophes} therein.
+Their algorithm is very similar to the ones for ordinary LD-QBDs in \cite{Baum12-Procedia,Phun10-QTNA} and thus requires the maximum $N \in \bbN$ of levels involved in computing.
+When $N$ is given, Baumann and Sandmann's algorithm~\cite{Baum12-COR} generates $N$ inverse matrices by the backward recursion (\ref{recursion-R^{(k)}}) and computes the system of linear equations for $\vc{\pi}_0$.
 Therefore, the computational complexity of their algorithm is of the same order as that of Algorithm~\ref{algo-lower} in the situation where the maximum level $N$ is determined by trial and error.